kanaria69/Mainecoco/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## What did one wall say to the other wall?
+I'll meet you at the corner!